Keep your computer safe

 - Use a different password for each website.

-- Never reveal your confidential login IDs, passwords or answers to security questions to anyone.
-Never provide this information over the phone, by email or enter it online.
+- Never reveal your confidential login IDs, passwords or answers to security questions to anyone who initiates contact with you.
+Never respond to a request for this information over the phone, by email or enter it online at an untrusted site.

 - Regularly review authorized users and update online banking functions.
 Ensure authorized users are deleted from the system when job functions change or users leave the company.